About the International and National (Out-of-State) Orientation Program

 UC Davis recognizes that students from other countries, international students, and U.S. residents from outside California, national students, have different perspectives, experiences, and needs than those coming from California.
 While Orientation highly encourages all students to attend Transfer Orientation or First-Year Orientation for their college, it is understood that it isn’t always possible for new students to travel to UC Davis during June, July and August and then return for the fall quarter in September.
 To meet the diverse needs of international and national students, Orientation is providing an alternative option.

 Incoming first-year students can participate in International and National Orientation.

 Orientation Leaders are carefully selected and highly trained undergraduate student staff members who guide many of the sessions, teach students how to register for classes and serve as mentors to assist in navigating through the process of becoming a UC Davis student.
 They represent many of the 100-plus majors offered and have participated in a variety of campus programs and activities.
 They are friendly, willing to help, and excited to meet new Aggies!

 The Orientation program is under the direction of professional staff in the Student Housing department, under the Division of Student Affairs.
 The staff works closely with the college deans offices to tailor academic advice to each participant.

-The registration deadline for International and National Orientation is July 15.
-International and National Orientation occurs in two phases and includes drop-in advising over the phone or internet in August and on-campus orientation the week before fall quarter begins.
+The registration deadline for International and National Orientation is July 1.
+International and National Orientation occurs in two phases and includes advising over the phone or internet in the summer and an on-campus orientation the week before fall quarter begins.

 Part 2: On-campus Orientation

-During this on-campus portion, students have the option to stay in on-campus housing.
-Participants will meet other new international and national students, partake in group activities with an Orientation Leader, hear from their college’s deans office, receive academic advising, learn about life at UC Davis and hear about many campus resources.
+During the on-campus portion of Orientation, students have the option to stay in on-campus housing.
+Students will meet other new international and national students, participate in group activities with an Orientation Leader, hear from their college’s deans office, receive academic advising, learn about life at UC Davis and hear about many campus resources.
 More information is available in the sample student schedule.

 International Students: Important Visa Information